fabriziogiordano/policy/terms-of-service.md

 7. Content Restrictions
 -----------------------

-You may not upload, post, or transmit (collectively, "submit") any video, image, text, audio recording, or other work (collectively, "content") that:'
+You may not upload, post, or transmit (collectively, "submit") any video, image, text, audio recording, or other work (collectively, "content") that:

 - Infringes any third party's copyrights or other rights (e.g., trademark, privacy rights, etc.);
 - Contains sexually explicit content or pornography (provided, however, that non-sexual nudity is permitted);